microscopic-image-analysis/patt_mcmc/code/README.md

-### Overview of Code Base and Experiments
+### Overview of the Code Base

-This directory contains all the source code belonging to the paper.
+This directory contains all the source code belonging to the paper "Parallel Affine Transformation Tuning of Markov Chain Monte Carlo".

 The experiments presented in the paper, as well as two that were cut for space, are each organized as a single Jupyter notebook.
-To look at them, it should be sufficient to have the essential Jupyter packages installed.
-If one is interes- ted in running them, the file
+To look at them offline, it should be sufficient to have the essential Jupyter packages installed.
+If one is interested in running them, the file

     requirements.txt